-Field trips may require a fee for the bus and/or the activity.
+Field trips may require a fee for the activity.
 These fees must be collected before the field trip so expenses can be paid.
 Parents are encouraged to contact the principal if the family needs financial assistance to attend the field trip.
 Fees will not be refunded if the student does not attend the field trip for any reason such as illness and other unforeseen situations.
-If the students will be gone during lunchtime, the teacher will inform parents as well as the cafeteria director.
-It is the parent's responsibility not to order hot lunch for that day.
+If the students will be gone during lunchtime, the teacher will inform parents.
+It is the parent's responsibility not to order hot lunch if it is being offered that day.
 Lunch money will not be refunded because of a field trip.